 Hi, there!
 If you’re looking for some blurb about me, here it is…

-I do scripted comedy development, I script edit and I’m earning my TV producing spurs.
+I do scripted comedy development, I script edit and I am earning my producing spurs.

-For the last year, I have been working in Sky’s comedy commissioning team, as a development executive, supporting projects already in production, as well as helping to uncover exciting new ideas.
+I am currently freelancing for Sky and in Talkback Productions’ scripted comedy team.
+I recently completed a one-year contract in Sky’s comedy commissioning team, as a development executive, supporting projects already in production, as well as helping to uncover exciting new ideas.
 From half-hour and hour-long comedies, for Sky One – such as In the Long Run, with Idris Elba.
 To the Urban Myths strand for Sky Arts, where fantastic talent, such as Frank Skinner and Anna Maxwell Martin, help us retell true-ish stories about cultural icons.
 As well as the collection of comedy shorts, which helps showcase newer, up-and-coming talent.

 As identifying, supporting and nurturing new talent is close to my heart, I’m proud and excited to have set up a Bridges To Industry project with the National Film and Television School, whilst at Sky.
 This gives the often-unsung heroes – the writer and producers – an opportunity to create one of Sky’s Urban Myths short films.

 That passion for new talent has led me to get involved with many other great projects and organisations, including script reading for Film London, to review submissions to its brilliant London Calling Plus scheme and helping Funny Women judge its comedy writer award.